 ollama version is 0.5.11

-Model deployment, refer to the official website model page and select the corresponding parameters for the model: ollama run deepseek-r1:14b
+To deploy the model, refer to the official model page and select the appropriate parameter model: ollama run deepseek-r1:14b

-The 14B parameter model can effectively remember conversation context, while smaller parameter versions cannot.
-The 32B parameter version is very slow when deployed locally, so I didn’t conduct further testing.
+The 14b parameter version effectively remembers conversation context; smaller parameter versions cannot retain context.
+The 32b parameter version is very sluggish when deployed locally and hasn’t been further tested.